Note on Formats

 LaTeX

 Until about summer of 2004, LaTeX files were the basic files from which I made all the others.
 They are just text files with special markup that the LaTeX programs use to convert to various file types.
-Currently, all the LaTeX files have been converted to OpenOffice.org format and the LaTeX files / format is no longer used for the JHDP.
+(No longer the case) Currently, all the LaTeX files have been converted to OpenOffice.org format and the LaTeX files / format is no longer used for the JHDP.

 BibTeX